 10. Channel your inner super hero

 Who says we can't all be super heroes?
-Use the lock down to tap into your super hero spirit and check out the Superhero PIIT 28 series from Blogilates.
+Use your Dream Challenge to tap into your super hero spirit and check out the Superhero PIIT 28 series from Blogilates.

 The theme adds a bit of fun while you're stretching, flexing and reaching your super power potential.